What is Strong Customer Authentication?

 This affects anyone in the European Union whose bank has implemented Strong Customer Authentication.

-Our payment provider Stripe will determine based on a number of factors the "risk profile" of any payment.
+Our financial services provider Stripe will determine based on a number of factors the "risk profile" of any transaction.
 Generally speaking, the larger the purchase amount, the more likely Stripe will recommend to your bank that additional authentication is required.

 Even in cases where Stripe determines that the purchase is unlikely to be fraudulent, your bank may still request additional authentication.